 Health Assessment for Nursing Practice, 7th Edition

-Make the most of your study time and maximize your health assessment skills!
-Health Assessment for Nursing Practice, 7th Edition focuses on what you need to know, providing easy-to-understand guidelines for an effective physical examination as well as preparation for the Next Generation NCLEX® Examination (NGN).
+Prepare your students with need-to-know physical exam concepts and content and help them succeed on the Next Generation NCLEX® Examination (NGN)!
+Health Assessment for Nursing Practice, 7th Edition focuses on what students need to know, providing easy-to-understand guidelines and timesaving teaching and learning tools that demonstrate how to perform an effective physical examination.
 New to this edition is a greater emphasis on normal findings and less on abnormal findings, new LGBTQ+ Considerations boxes, and new NGN Exam-style case studies.
-Written by noted nursing educators Susan Fickertt Wilson and Jean Foret Giddens, this book has everything you need to conduct and document an accurate assessment, succeed on the NGN, and prepare for clinical practice.
+An ideal solution for nursing students in today’s concept-based curricula as well as traditional curricula, this book has everything you need to help your students succeed on the NGN, conduct and document an accurate assessment, and prepare for clinical practice.

 - Straightforward, easy-to-understand coverage gives you the essential knowledge and confidence to perform an effective health assessment and physical examination.

 - Clear differentiation between basic skills and advanced skills helps you separate basic procedures from those that would be performed by an advanced practitioner or only in special circumstances.